 7. PCB layout software

-- EasyEDA – this one provides one of the most potent schematics captures and consists of a library designer, a PCB editor, and a project management tool.
+EasyEDA provides one of the most potent schematics captures and consists of a library designer, a PCB editor, and a project management tool.

-- Osmond PCB – this is an only MAC-based EDA tool that supports schematic capture and PCB layout design.
+Osmond PCB – this is the only MAC-based EDA tool that supports schematic capture and PCB layout design.

 7.1 free PCB layout software